 How can I get a Business Lasting Power of Attorney?

 You can create a business LPA yourself, however, it is important to ensure that your LPA does exactly what you need it to, and you can avoid the many pitfalls which will invalidate your document.

 Goodwills has made over 15,000 LPAs and EPAs since 2003 and has regular dealings with both the Office of the Public Guardian and the Court of Protection.
 We charge a competitive professional fee to complete your business LPA and deal with the Office of Public Guardian to get it registered.

 It is easy for a Business LPA to get lost, stolen, damaged, destroyed or defaced.
 It is important that it can be found quickly when needed.

 If you do not intend to use the LPA immediately, we can store the document on your behalf.
 We have secure fireproof and floodproof facilities, and are insured in case the documents get damaged, lost or destroyed whilst in our care.
-Documents in our care can usually be returned to the donor within 2 to 3 working days.
+Documents in our care can usually be returned to the donor within 10 working days.

 Business LPA frequently asked questions (FAQ)

 Can we have a business LPA that covers all the owners of a business?

 Individual LPA documents will need to be created for each member of the business and each document will need to be registered separately.
 There will be a registration fee for each LPA that needs to be registered.

 How long does a Business LPA last for?